-- Business activity, share ownership, legal organisation (including management) and key risks. - Strategy, operating and financial results and business plan, where appropriate. - Liquidity and description of the main financial and non-financial commitments, including potential disclosure of existing loan agreements, where appropriate, or any other matters as required to give the Investors sufficient information and understanding of the Borrower's overall financing structure, and to negotiate the terms of the PEPP.

-Investors will expect a presentation of information regarding the Borrower by senior management.
-For most Investors, access to senior management and the opportunity to ask questions and obtain answers are key elements of their credit analysis.
+- · Audited consolidated financial statements for at least the last two years (IFRS or local GAAP) and the related statutory auditors' reports. - Information on business activity, share ownership, legal organisation (including management) and key risks. - Strategy, operating and financial results and business plan, where appropriate. - Details of liquidity and description of the main financial and non-financial commitments, including potential disclosure of existing loan agreements, where appropriate, or any other matters as required to give the Investors sufficient information and understanding of the Borrower's overall financing structure, and to ensure that the Investor is adequately informed to be able to meaningfully negotiate the terms and conditions of the ECPP23. - Investors will expect a presentation of information by senior management of the Borrower; for most Investors, the ability to question senior management is a key element of their credit analysis.